ai4ce/V2X-Sim/README.md

 ## Benchmark

 We implement when2com, who2com, V2VNet, lowerbound and upperbound benchmark experiments on our datasets.
-You are welcome to go to [detection](./det), [segmentation](./seg) and [tracking](track) to find them.
+You are welcome to go to [detection](./det), [segmentation](./seg) and [tracking](track) to find more details.